 (3) Oregon Title V Operating Permit actions.
-The Department will provide notice to affected states and the EPA in addition to the persons identified in sections (1) and (2) of this rule.
+DEQ will provide notice to affected states and the EPA in addition to the persons identified in sections (1) and (2).

 (4) New Source Review actions.
-For New Source Review actions (OAR 340, division 224), the Department will provide notice to the following officials and agencies having jurisdiction over the location where the proposed construction would occur in addition to the persons identified in section (1) of this rule:
+For New Source Review actions (OAR 340 division 224), DEQ will provide notice to the following officials and agencies having jurisdiction over the location where the proposed construction would occur in addition to the persons identified in section (1):

-(a) The chief executives of the city and county where the source or modification would be located;
+(a) The chief executives of the city and county where the major source or major modification would be located;

 (b) Any comprehensive regional land use planning agency;

-(c) Any state, federal land manager, or Indian governing body whose land may be affected by emissions from the source or modification; and
+(c) Any state, federal land manager, or Indian governing body whose land may be affected by emissions from the major source or major modification; and

-(d) The EPA.Stat.
+(d) The EPA.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

+Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468 & ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01